 Step 2: Online reviews

 With my list of electric heaters at hand, I went online to see what customers had to say about each item on my list.
 This meant hours of scouring through sites like Consumer Affairs, Amazon, Lowes, Walmart, and the Better Business Bureau.
-In the end, I was able to ascertain which manufacturers made the best tankless water heater or the best tank type water heater and which type was the most preferred by customers.
+In the end, I was able to determine which manufacturers made reliable water heaters and what type of heater (tank type or tankless) was most preferred by customers.

 Step 3: Product analysis

 This is where I got into the meat of the matter at hand.
+First, I had to compare each electric heater to a gas water heater in the same class.
 I created the following checklist of all the important features that I would expect from an electric hot water heater: This included asking questions about how specific types of heaters differed from others:

 - What are the advantages of electric hot water heaters over gas water heaters?